microsoftgraph/group-membership-management/README.md

 # Group Membership Management (GMM) tool Overview

-This tool enables admins to sync the membership of Microsoft 365 Groups using one or more security groups that may or may not be nested, and keep the memberships current by syncing with the source groups at regular intervals.
+This tool enables admins to sync the membership of Microsoft 365 Groups using one or more security groups that may or may not be nested, and keep the memberships up to date by syncing with the source groups at regular intervals.

-Please read before proceeding
+Please read before proceeding:

--   The tool is based on .Net, Azure Functions and Azure Table Storage.
+-   The tool is based on .Net, Azure Functions, and Azure Table Storage.
 All of these are requirements and must be deployed by the customer onto their Azure subscription.
--   The tool interacts with Microsoft cloud using Graph APIs as data source.
+-   The tool interacts with Microsoft cloud using Graph APIs as a data source.
 The app needs to be onboarded and granted permissions by the customer tenant admin.
--   The tool allows specifying the source security groups, destination Microsoft 365 Group, frequency of sync, start date of sync.
+-   The tool allows the user to specify: source security groups, the destination Microsoft 365 Group, frequency of syncs, and start date of sync.
 -   Microsoft is releasing the tool without support, other than answering questions about how we use it internally.
 Link to the demo video: [Making IT more efficient with improvements to Microsoft 365 Groups](https://aka.ms/Admin1011).

 Limitations: